Math Humor

 If a man tries to fail and succeeds, which did he do?

-God is not all-powerful as he cannot build a wall he cannot jump.
+God is not all-powerful since he cannot build a wall he cannot jump over.

 Question: What did one math book say to the other?